bigcommerce/dev-docs/docs/api-docs/storefront/scripts-overview.md

 * inserting live chat and support plugins
 * inserting theme extensions or connector apps

-## Script manager API partner guidelines
+## Script Manager API partner guidelines

 With the Script Manager API, your apps now can insert scripts into a user’s storefront without requiring the user to paste a snippet of code into their control panel manually.
 After installing your app, you can freely update these scripts and, if desired, automatically remove scripts if you uninstall your app.